NodeJS client

 In order to be able to initialise a connection to a Volt, you will need to obtain a client configuration.

 How your web application obtains or stores the client configuration is not discussed here, needless to say you need to be careful not to expose keys or other sensitive data.
-For the purposes of this document, we assume Bob's configuration is stored in a local file.
+For the purposes of this document, we assume the configuration is stored in a local file.

 Begin by creating a tdx Volt client instance: